Your Student's Health on Campus

 Health and Counseling Services

 Students are assessed a fee each semester that provides free access to the professional services located in Health and Counseling Services even if they are not on the university student insurance plan.
-Medical care on campus is provided by a part-time medical practitioner and a full-time registered nurse.
+Medical care on campus is provided by a full-time Family Nurse Practitioner and a full-time Registered Nurse.
 Students are seen by appointment and often can get an appointment the same day they call.

 Counseling services are available to help students with personal, emotional and academic problems.
 Because students deal with stress, developmental issues and occasionally more serious emotional problems, many utilize professional counseling.